jstray/deepform/README.md

 ## Training data format

 The main training data file is `data/training.csv` but it's too big to post in github.
-You can find the prototype version of the 2012 data (does not include any PDFS that needed OCR), and also the 25gb of raw PDFs, in this [folder](https://drive.google.com/drive/folders/1bsV4A-8A9B7KZkzdbsBnCGKLMZftV2fQ?usp=sharing).
+You can find the prototype version of the 2012 data (does not include any PDFS that needed OCR), and also the 25gb of raw PDFs from 2012, in this [folder](https://drive.google.com/drive/folders/1bsV4A-8A9B7KZkzdbsBnCGKLMZftV2fQ?usp=sharing).

-There is data from 9018 labelled documents.
 It's formatted as "tokens plus geometry" like this:

 ```
 slug,page,x0,y0,x1,y1,token,gross_amount